Why are three separate degrees offered in School Psychology?

 What is the cost of the program?

-for the 2012-2013 academic year.
-More information is available on the Bursar's Office website.
+tuition and fees is available on the Bursar's Office website.

 Can I attend the program part-time?